Generic Name: clomipramine (kloe-MIP-ra-meen)

 Ask your health care provider any questions you may have about how to use clomipramine.

 - Clomipramine may cause drowsiness, dizziness, or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use clomipramine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using clomipramine; it may add to their effects.
+- Check with the doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using clomipramine; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Do not become overheated in hot weather or while you are being active; heatstroke may occur.

 - Children, teenagers, and young adults who take clomipramine may be at increased risk for suicidal thoughts or actions.
+Adults may also be affected.
+The risk may be greater in patients who have had suicidal thoughts or actions in the past.
+The risk may also be greater in patients who have had bipolar (manic-depressive) illness, or if their family members have had it.
 Watch all patients who take clomipramine closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.